Clicky

 Currently, none of the above cover the cost of medical marijuana in any state.
 Parts C and D could cover the cost of cannabinoid medications that have been approved by the FDA and are available without restriction.
 Cannabinoid medications, like dronabinol (Marinol, Syndros) and Epidiolex, could be covered by Medicare drug plans.

-Medicare and Prescription Cannabinoid Drug Plans
+Medicaid and Medicare Prescription Cannabinoid Drug Plans

 An FDA advisory panel has recommended the approval of an epilepsy drug, Epidiolex, that contains CBD.
 If it gets approved, it will become the first cannabis-derived prescription medication in the United States.

 As for synthetic cannabis, the FDA approved three prescription drugs that contain synthetic forms of marijuana compounds or chemicals.
 Cesamet is one medication with the active ingredient nabilone.
-According to the FDA nabilone “has a chemical structure similar to THC.”
+According to the FDA, nabilone “has a chemical structure similar to THC.”
 Doctors will prescribe this synthetic cannabinoid medicine to cancer patients struggling with nausea and vomiting after chemotherapy treatments.

 The other two FDA-approved synthetic forms of marijuana on the market are Marinol and Syndros.
-They are used to treat nausea and vomit, as well, but can also improve the appetite of people who are suffering from AIDS.
+They are used to treat nausea and vomiting, as well, but can also improve the appetite of people who are suffering from AIDS.

 While those synthetic medications can be helpful in most cases, they do not offer the full potential benefits of whole-plant medical marijuana products.
 The cannabis plant consists of hundreds of chemicals that work together to produce the maximum benefits possible.
-These synthetic alternatives do not include the full plant profile, can take longer for the effects to kick in, and can increase a person’s depression and anxiety.

 Will Legalizing MMJ Benefit the Insurance Companies?